 What are the effects of drugs on my driving?

-Most people realise illegal drugs can compromise your driving ability.
-But many aren’t aware prescription medicine can impact on road safety too.
+Illegal drugs can compromise your driving ability.
+But did you know prescription medicine can affect your driving too?
 Here’s what you need to know.

 Drugs can affect drivers in a number of different ways.